Join us for one or more events; scroll down or click this button, for list of current offers

 And yet, these same, somewhat raw conversations provide the opportunity for deeper mutual connection, as well as supporting one's own well-being and vitality.

-Topics for discussion will include:
+Topics we will discuss include:

 Handling anger well